stackrox/actions/release/scan-image-vulnerabilities/README.md

 Example: `"https://central.example.com"`

-Required: Yes

 ## Usage

-The action requires credentials for ACS Central to be available.
-It integrates with the `stackrox/central-login@v1` action which uses OIDC authentication.
+The action integrates with the [stackrox/central-login](https://github.com/stackrox/central-login) action, which uses OIDC login for authentication of the `roxctl` CLI.
+The ACS Central needs to be configured to allow exchanging tokens from GitHub Actions workflow runs.

+Additionally, an image integration for Quay.io needs to be configured in the ACS Central.

 ```yaml
 name: Scan image for vulnerabilities